flecsi/flecsi/doc/sphinx/src/team.rst

       David is a computational scientist  with a broad background in parallel computing, and in physics research from QCD to cosmology.
-      Currently, David is the computer science lead for LANL's Ristra project that is developing a suite of next-generation multi-physics codes based on FleCSI targeting exascale-class computers and beyond.

 |clearboth|